Apple stock split prompts Dow shake-up

 Continue Reading Below

-Apple's 4-1 stock split, will reduce the tech representation, the team at S&P Dow Jones Indices announced late Monday, noting the new members will help "offset that reduction" and better reflect modern industries.
+Apple's 4-1 stock split, will reduce the DJIA's tech representation, as a result, the team at S&P Dow Jones Indices announced late Monday, noting the new members will help "offset that reduction" and better reflect modern industries.

 |Ticker